konveyor/konveyor.github.io/content/blog/2025/kai-release-announcement/index.md

   Suggested code changes show up within the IDE.

 - **Model-agnostic AI**:
-  Users are not locked into a specific LLM, enabling flexibility in AI-driven modernization
+  Users are not locked into a specific LLM, enabling flexibility in AI-driven modernization.

 - **Agentic AI for intelligent responses**:
   Delivers more meaningful, sanitized suggestions, validating Maven compilations and dependency resolutions.

+- **Varying levels of AI assistance**:
+ Users can choose the level of issue complexity that Kai solves.

 Kai can assist you with migrating from legacy Java, upgrading to Spring Boot 3, or prepping for a cloud native deployment.
 You can also [build custom rulesets](https://github.com/konveyor/analyzer-lsp/blob/main/docs/rules.md) when needed.